ibm-cloud-docs/pattern-vpc-security/overview.md

 ### Options
 {: #response-options}

- - **NexGen Firewalls** -Customers have the option to get a variety response alerts and alarms based upon a variety of detection items and other firewall criteria.
+ - **NexGen Firewalls** -Customers have the option to get a variety response alerts and alarms based upon a variety of detection items and other firewall criteria, and
  - **{{site.data.keyword.cis_short_notm}}** - Customers have the options of getting and selecting different notifications based upon security events.

 ### Best Practices
 {: #response-best-practices}

-- Procedures and processes to handle all the security notifications and alerts in a unified manner.
+- Procedures and processes to handle all the security notifications and alerts in a unified manner,
-- Personnel established and trained to respond to security events.
+- Personnel established and trained to respond to security events, and
 - Having an established incident response plan.

 ### Solutioning Guidance